indimail/indimail-virtualdomains/.github/README-indimail.md

           o Ubuntu 22.04
 ```

-## Installing packages from the repostory
+## Installing packages from the repository

 The commands below will setup indimail-mta or indimail with a basic configuration needed to send and receive mails.
 The installation is briefly explained below